memgraph/docs/docs/how-to-guides/font-awesome-for-node-images.md

 }
 ```

-You can take a look at [Graph Style Script @NodeStyle directive
+You can look at [Graph Style Script @NodeStyle directive
 properties](/memgraph-lab/style-script/gss-nodestyle-directive#image-url-string)
 for additional info on the syntax.